LeBreton Flats: Tailrace whitewater course

 Downstream of Pooley's Bridge and the Pumphouse lies the Tailrace.
 The Ottawa River Runners made the Tailrace into a Class 2 whitewater course with natural and artificial obstacles for competitions and practice.

 Events held at LeBreton Flats

 The Ottawa Bluesfest music festival takes place at Lebreton Flats annually.
-Performances by many international and local musicians occur during this 12-day music festival in the month of July.
+Performances by many international and local musicians occur during this 10-day music festival in the month of July.

 In 2022, the main Canada Day stage show, traditionally held on Parliament Hill, was moved to the park due to the ongoing renovation project at the Centre Block.

+Public art

+In 2023, a sculpture called When the Rubber Meets the Road by Gerald Beaulieu was installed by the National Capital Commission on a bike path in LeBreton, near Pimisi station.
+The sculpture, which depicts a run-over crow, is 5 metres long, weighs 360 kilograms and is made of 50–60 recycled tires.
+The NCC paid $14,022 for the work, which will be on display for one year.
+Its instalment was met with mixed reactions from the public, with some people loving it, and some criticizing the expenditure.